ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - Protected from creating, viewing, or editing pods
     - Not designed for large data (1MB max)
     - NOTE: By default, secrets are stored un-encrypted in data store (etcd)
-    - When creating a secret using YAML file, *must base-64 encode*
+    - When creating a secret using YAML file, the secret itself **must base64 encoded**
-        - When read by pod, it will be decoded
+        - When secret is read by pod, it will be decoded
-        - Example: `echo -n "some secret" | base64`
+        - Example: `echo -n "some secret text" | base64`
     - Pods can use secrets
-        1. As files in a volume mounted to the container
+        1. **As files in a volume mounted to the container**
-        2. Container environmental variable
+        2. **Container environmental variable**
-        3. Image pull authentication to authenticate to image registry
+        3. **Image pull authentication to authenticate to image registry**
     - Example Secret definition:
         - ``
             apiVersion: v1